ChidambaraRaju/RAG-from-scratch-with-langchain-and-langgraph/README.md

 ## Acknowledgements

 This repository and the content within the notebooks were created by following and building upon the concepts taught in the **"Ultimate RAG Bootcamp Using LangChain,LangGraph&LangSmith"** course on Udemy.
-A huge thank you to [Krish Naik](https://github.com/krishnaik06) for providing a comprehensive and practical guide to building advanced RAG systems.
+A huge thanks to [Krish Naik](https://github.com/krishnaik06) for providing a comprehensive and practical guide to building advanced RAG systems.

 You can find the course here: [Udemy - Ultimate RAG Bootcamp](https://www.udemy.com/course/ultimate-rag-bootcamp-using-langchainlanggraph-langsmith/)